adityadav002/SteamshotKeeper/README.md

 This is determined by QSettings, probably in the registry (regedit) under the key `Computer\HKEY_CURRENT_USER\SOFTWARE\Alsweider\SteamshotKeeper`.

 ### Are all screenshots actually being downloaded?
-It's possible that the Steam API doesn't deliver all screenshots, for example, if they've been deleted by Valve moderators.
-Additionally, the web crawler has the limitation that it can only access publicly visible screenshots that match its programmed recognition pattern.
+The API method depends on whether Steam delivers all images or whether some have been removed by moderators.
+The web crawler is further limited by the fact that it can only find public images that match the search pattern.
 Therefore, the number of downloaded images may differ from the total number shown on the profile page.